The Sandpiper-1965

 The melodrama only escalates as those close to the pair catch on to their infidelity.

 Taylor is lovely to look at throughout the film and an erotic nude chest of the character plays a major role.
-I did have to wonder if the inclusion had the desired effect or resulted in unintended humor as the endowed sculpture is quite busty.
+I wondered if the inclusion had the desired effect or resulted in unintended humor as the endowed sculpture is quite busty.

 The film belongs to Taylor and Burton, but the supporting cast deserves mention for creating robust characters that add flavor.

-Eva Marie Saint plays the amiable wife, at first distraught by her husband’s infidelity but later coming to an understanding.
+Eva Marie Saint plays the amiable wife, distraught by her husband’s infidelity but later coming to an understanding.
 Charles Bronson plays Cos Erickson, the protective friend of Laura’s who despises Edward’s hypocrisy.

-Finally, Robert Webber is effective as Ward Hendricks, a former beau of Laura, eager for another chance with the violet-eyed bombshell.
+Finally, Robert Webber is effective as Ward Hendricks, a former beau of Laura’s, eager for another chance with the violet-eyed bombshell.

-The title of the film representsĀ a sandpiper with a broken wing that Laura nurses, as Edward looks on.
-The bird lives in her home until it is healed and then flies free, though it comes back occasionally.
+The title of the film represents a sandpiper with a broken wing that Laura nurses, as Edward looks on.
+The bird lives in her home until healed and then flies free, though it returns occasionally.

-This sandpiper is used as a central symbol in the movie, illustrating the themes of growth and freedom.
+This sandpiper is a central symbol in the movie, illustrating the themes of growth and freedom.
 The element is sweet and true to the love story between Laura and Edward.

 The Sandpiper is an entertaining film, not a great film.
-It suffers from mediocre writing and cliched storytelling, but a starring vehicle for Taylor and Burton.
+It suffers from mediocre writing and cliched storytelling, but vehicle for Taylor and Burton.

 The fascination is watching the actors, not for a great cinematic experience and the film is not remembered very well but for fans of the super-couple.

-Amazing that the film was made only one year before the dreary yet brilliant Who’s Afraid of Virginia Woolf?
+The film was made one year before the dreary yet brilliant Who’s Afraid of Virginia Woolf?
 (1966) starring the same husband and wife duo as does The Sandpiper (1965).

-The roles of Laura and Edward are worlds apart from George and Martha and watched in close sequence to each other one can marvel at the acting chops of each star in comparison.
+Laura and Edward are worlds apart from George and Martha and watched in close sequence one can marvel at the acting chops of each star in comparison.

 Oscar Nominations: 1 win-Best Song-“The Shadow of Your Smile” (won)